 I am still in counselling (I’m 27 now).
 It has done more for my PhD than any lecture course, more than any supportive friendship, even more than my supervisor (but don’t tell him that!).
 At 23, a year into my PhD, I had something akin to Serotonin Syndrome.
 It left me couch bound unable to set foot outside without an onslaught of an A4 page list of anxiety and panic symptoms.
 At one point even the act of eating would set off the anxiety.
 I did use counselling to get better, but that is a story for another day.
-I now stand near the end of my PhD, a published physicist, half of my thesis written.
+I now stand near the end of my PhD, a published physicist, my thesis written and submitted.
 I learnt that counselling wasn’t a treatment at all.
 It was an education.
 An emotional one.

 And even though I am a physicist, and I practice physics, I am a human being doing it.
 With my human brain and my human emotions driving it.
 All aspects in my PhD have a psychology to it, from using anxiety to help check all the possible things that could go wrong with an experiment, to the excitement and happiness associated with a new understanding.
 All these emotions run behind the scenes at each of our desks, driving our work and more importantly our relationships.
 And the vast majority of us have absolutely no formal education in them, other than what our parents picked up from their parents and so on.

 I am still in counselling not because I feel low or frustrated, or any of the other possible traditional reasons.
 I am very content with my life and ‘happy’.
 I am still in counselling to continue my education.
-The more I educate and understand how others see the world – and how I relate to them, the greater number of connections I can make, the more contented I feel.
+The more I understand how others see the world and how I relate to them, the greater number of connections I can make, the more contented I feel.

 In our specialist, career orientated culture we isolate ourselves from subjects and people we do not know.
 We give ourselves a name and stick with it for the rest of our lives, we feel safe, powerful even.
 But not content.
 We feel alone.